 What does this mean for “The Big 3” in Boston?

-We know Garnett will be back, but Paul Pierce opted out of his contract and Ray Allen is a part of this uber-talented free agency pool.
+We know Garnett will be back, but Paul Pierce opted out of his contract.
+Ray Allen, meanwhile, is a part of this uber-talented free agency pool.

 Some expect Boston to keep the group intact and shoot for one last title run.